SQL Notebook

 ORDER BY city, station_type;

-GROUP BY city, THEN station_type.
+GROUP BY city, then station_type.

 Grouping via Expressions